Shaymin524/HTML-template/README.md

 # HTML-template
 An HTML template, soon to have JavaScript and CSS
+Feel free to branch to make your web page!

 #File 1 - HTML.html
 Any file extension can be used from the following: